-A little of my backstory – I grew up in Connecticut in a nice little white-picket-fence town.
+A little of my backstory – I grew up in Connecticut in a nice little white picket fence town.
 I wrote my first song at age 6, an upbeat tune called “A Long Time Ago”.
 I was lucky to attend excellent public schools with unique and wonderful arts programs, where I was encouraged to be creative and to express myself.
-At age 14 I moved to Ft.
-Lauderdale.
-I started going to folk concerts and local music festivals.
-I saw how writing songs is not just for kids.
+At age 14 I moved to Fort Lauderdale with my family, where I was introduced to open mics and folk music festivals.
+I found out that writing songs is not just for kids.
 A friend showed me 4 guitar chords, and at 15 I was hitting the open mic circuit.
 At 16 I joined a dedicated local band, Never Enough.
-We recorded an EP together but grew apart.
+We recorded an EP together but then grew apart.

 These days I’m enjoying life in Ft.
 Lauderdale, traveling to some fantastic places, writing songs and performing, working with people I admire, and hopefully encouraging others to pursue their own passions and imaginations.

-Thanks for caring enough to read my bio. 🙂 If you have a song, a project, or an event you’d like to work on together, I’d be happy to hear from you, you can email me at email@example.com.
+Thanks for caring enough to read my bio!
+If you have a song, a project, or an event you’d like to work on together, I’d be happy to hear from you, you can email me at email@example.com.